| Package name | Weekly Downloads | Version | License | Updated |

 config:

-onlyEnums: true
+onlyEnums: trueonlyOperationTypes

 type: boolean